 CRD IV was introduced into Spanish law through Law 10/2014 on regulation, supervision and solvency of credit institutions, and its subsequent regulatory implementation via Royal Decree 84/2015 and Circular 2/2016 of the Bank of Spain, which completes its adaptation to Spanish law.
 This Circular largely repeals Circular 3/2008, on the calculation and monitoring of minimum capital (though, in the aspects covered by Circular 5/2008, on minimum capital and other mandatory reporting of information for mutual guarantee societies, the latter will remain in effect); and a section of Circular 2/2014, on the exercise of various regulatory options contained in the CRR.
-The CRR is directly applicable in Member States from 1 January 2014, and repeals all subordinate acts that entail additional capital requirements.
+The CRR is directly applicable in Member States from 1 January 2014 and repeals all subordinate acts that entail additional capital requirements.

-The CRR provides for a phased-in period that will allow institutions to adapt gradually to the new requirements in the European Union.
+The CRR has provided for a phased-in period that has allowed institutions to adapt gradually to the new requirements in the European Union.
 The phased-in arrangements have been introduced into Spanish law through Circular 2/2014 of the Bank of Spain affecting both the new deductions from capital and the instruments and elements of capital that cease to be eligible as capital under the new regulation.
-In March 2016, the European Central Bank published the Regulation 2016/445/EU, adjusting certain timelines established in Circular 2/2014, especially the calendar for Deferred Tax Assets (DTAs).
-The capital conservation buffers provided for in CRD IV will also be phased in gradually, starting in 2016 and reaching full implementation in 2019.
+In March 2016, the European Central Bank published the Regulation 2016/445/EU, adjusting certain timelines established in Circular 2/2014, especially the calendar for DTAs5.
+The capital conservation buffers provided for in CRD IV were phased in gradually, starting in 2016 and reaching full implementation in 2019.

-Nowadays, the Capital regulatory framework (CRR/CRD IV) in force is being reviewed in order to reduce risk in the banking sector, introducing different Basel standards and integrating the loss absorption requirement into the European framework.
-Thus, on 23 November 2016, the European Commission released a draft of the new CRR and CRD IV incorporating different Basel standards, such as the Fundamental Review of the Trading Book for Market Risk, the Net Stable Funding Ratio (NSFR) for liquidity risk or the SA-CCR for calculation of the Exposure At Default (EAD) by counterparty risk, interest rate risk in the banking book, as well as modifications related to the treatment of central counterparty entities, the Maximum DistribuTable Amount (MDA), the Pillar II, the leverage ratio and the Pillar III, among others.
-These reforms addresses the size, complexity and business profile of the banks.
+The Capital regulatory framework (CRR/CRD IV) was reviewed in order to reduce risk in the banking sector, introducing different Basel standards and integrating the loss absorption requirement into the European framework.
+Thus, on 20th May 2019, the European Commission approved the new CRR II and CRD V incorporating different Basel standards, such as the Fundamental Review of the Trading Book for Market Risk, the Net Stable Funding Ratio (NSFR) for liquidity risk or the SA-CCR for calculation of the Exposure At Default (EAD) by counterparty risk, interest rate risk in the banking book, as well as modifications related to the treatment of central counterparty entities, the Maximum Distributable Amount (MDA), the Pillar II, the leverage ratio and the Pillar III, among others.
+These reforms address the size, complexity and business profile of the banks.
 They also include measures that aim to support financing for SMEs and support investment in infrastructure.

 In January 2015, the BCBS released a revised version of the Pillar III framework with the aim of addressing those shortcomings in the comparability and consistency of regulatory disclosures that negatively impact the ability of market participants to compare institutions' levels of risk.
-In particular, the revised framework focuses on improving the transparency surrounding the use of internal models for calculating risk-weighted assets (RWAs) by introducing more granular disclosure requirements under a tabular format (for qualitative information) and a template format (for quantitative information).
+In particular, the revised framework focuses improving on the transparency surrounding the use of internal models for calculating risk-weighted assets (RWAs) by introducing more granular disclosure requirements under a tabular format (for qualitative information) and a template format (for quantitative information).
 These Tables and templates are intended to improve the comparability of institutions' disclosures across jurisdictions and over time.
 The Pillar III disclosure requirements from the Basel framework have been implemented in EU law via Part Eight of the CRR.